isushilsuthar/Basic-DS-roadmap/README.md

 # 🚀 Basic Data Science Roadmap
-*A practical guide to crack your first job as a Data Scientist (off-campus)*
+*A practical guide to crack your first job as a Data Scientist*

 ---